Stochastic partial differential equations associated with Feller processes

 In this subsection, we shall prove the existence of the probability density of the Stratonovich solution $u(t,x)$ of \eqref{spde} given by \eqref{e:FK1}, and show that the density is smooth under proper conditions.

-Our major tool of studying the probability law is Malliavin calculus.
+Our main tool for studying the probability law is Malliavin calculus.
 By Bouleau–Hirsch’s criterion (see \cite{BH91} or \cite[Theorem 2.1.2]{Nualart}), for a random variable $F\in \mathbb D^{1,2}$, if $\|DF\|_{\mathcal H}>0$ a.s., the law of $F$ is absolutely continuous with respect to the Lebesgue measure, i.e., the law of $F$ has a probability density.
 Moreover, if $F\in \mathbb D^\infty$ and $\E[\|DF\|_\mathcal H^{-p}]<\infty$ for all $p>0$, then the law of $F$ has an infinitely differentiable density (see \cite[Theorem 2.1.4]{Nualart}).

 \begin{theorem} Assume Assumption \ref{H} and condition \eqref{dalang-stra}.
 Furthermore, suppose that $u_0(x)>0$ almost everywhere and where $\tilde X$ is an independent copy of $X$.
-Then, the law of $u(t,x)$ given by \eqref{e:FK1} has a probability density. \end{theorem} \begin{remark} The condition \eqref{e:existence-density} is satisfied, for instance, if we assume $\gamma(x)$ is a strictly positive measurable function, or if we assume $\gamma(x)=\mathfrak{\delta}(x)$ and the density function $p_t^{(x)}(y) >0$ for all $x,y\in\R$. \end{remark}
+Then, the law of $u(t,x)$ given by \eqref{e:FK1} has a probability density. \end{theorem} \begin{remark} The condition \eqref{e:existence-density} is satisfied, for instance, if we assume $\gamma(x)$ is a strictly positive measurable function, or if we assume $\gamma(x)=\boldsymbol{\delta}(x)$ and the density function $p_t^{(x)}(y) >0$ for all $x,y\in\R$. \end{remark}

-\begin{proof} By Theorem \ref{thm:FK}, we have $u(t,x) =\E_X\left[u_0(X_t^x)\exp\left( V_{t,x}\right) \right]$, where $V_{t,x}=W(\mathfrak{\delta}(X_{t-\cdot}^x-\cdot))$ is given by \eqref{V_{t,x}}.
+\begin{proof} By Theorem \ref{thm:FK}, we have $u(t,x) =\E_X\left[u_0(X_t^x)\exp\left( V_{t,x}\right) \right]$, where $V_{t,x}=W(\boldsymbol{\delta}(X_{t-\cdot}^x-\cdot))$ is given by \eqref{V_{t,x}}.
 By \eqref{e:Du}, The Malliavin derivative of $u(t,x)$ is,

-and hence, denoting $\tilde V_{t,x} = \mathfrak{\delta}(\tilde X_{t-\cdot}-\cdot)$ where $\tilde X$ is an independent copy of $X$,
+and hence, denoting $\tilde V_{t,x} = \boldsymbol{\delta}(\tilde X_{t-\cdot}-\cdot)$ where $\tilde X$ is an independent copy of $X$,

 Noting that $u_0(X_t^x)u_0(\tilde X_t^x) \exp\left(V_{t,x} +\tilde V_{t,x}\right)>0$, by \eqref{e:existence-density} and \eqref{e:DuH}, we have $\|Du(t,x)\|^2_{\mathcal H}$ is positive a.s. \end{proof}